 - Grease a 750g (1 1/2lb) loaf tin then line with foil, and grease this generously.

-- Roughly chop the cooled nuts and add them to the bowl along with the cranberries, chopped chestnuts, breadcrumbs and quinoa.
+- Roughly chop the cooled nuts and add them to the bowl along with the cranberries, chopped chestnuts, breadcrumbs, quinoa and parsley.
 Season and stir together well.
+Add the eggs and mix again.
 Spoon the mixture into the tin and press down so the top is flat.